-- Ensure that the capillaries are neither kinked nor flattened when uncoiling and routing them. - Always push the temperature sensor completely into the bottom of the sensor well. - Insert the temperature sensor set as far as it will go into the test point (to the bottom).
-Mark the sensor to determine if it is correctly installed. - Secure the temperature sensor set in the test point with a sensor retainer. - Never kink excess lengths of capillaries. - Route the sensor lead through the cable conduit to the control unit. - Connect the sensor lead to the control unit. - Complete the commissioning report.
+- Ensure that the capillaries are neither kinked nor squashed when uncoiling and routing them. - Always push the temperature sensor right to the bottom of the sensor well. - Insert the temperature sensor set as far as it will go into the test point (to the bottom).
+Use the mark to check whether the temperature sensors are correctly fitted. - Secure the temperature sensor set in the test point with a sensor retainer. - Never kink excess lengths of capillaries. - Route the sensor lead through the cable conduit to the control unit. - Connect the sensor lead to the control unit. - Complete the commissioning report.